 Cork Film Festival to pay homage to short films

 The countdown is on to the 51st Cork Film Festival.

-The 51st Cork Film Festival which will run from 8th to 15th October 2006 offers film lovers an exciting programme of events which include big budget films, world cinema, innovative independent films, international documentaries, an Irish showcase and short films from all over the world.
+This annual extravaganza of films kicks off on the 8th of October and will offer film lovers an exciting weeklong programme of events which include big budget films, world cinema, innovative independent films, international documentaries, an Irish showcase and short films from around the world.

-Eoin O Cathain, Educational Officer of Cork Film Festival said
+Mick Hannigan, Director of the Cork Film Festival said

 "This year, the number of short film entries submitted into the Cork Film Festival has exceeded that of all previous years with the festival receiving over 2300 entries.
 It gives me great pleasure to note that even though the numbers have significantly increased that there has been no let up in the quality of the entrants.
 I would like to thank all the filmmakers for their continued support of the festival.”